 We may be exposed to credit-related losses in the event of nonperformance by counterparties to derivative financial instruments.
 We take steps to minimize our counterparty exposure through a credit review and approval process.
 In addition, we executed various collateral arrangements with counterparties to the over-the-counter derivative transactions that require both pledging and accepting collateral in the form of cash.
-As of March 31, 2011 and December 31, 2010, we held \$1.6 million and \$6.9 million, respectively, of cash collateral payable to trade counterparties.
-This obligation to return cash is reported in payables to brokers and dealers in our condensed consolidated statement of financial condition.
+As of June 30, 2011 and December 31, 2010, we held \$3.5 million and \$6.9 million, respectively, of cash collateral payable to trade counterparties.
+This obligation to return cash is reported in payables to brokers and dealers in our condensed consolidated statements of financial condition.

 Although notional amount is the most commonly used measure of volume in the derivative market, it is not used as a measure of credit risk.
 Generally, the current credit exposure of our derivative contracts is limited to the net positive estimated fair value of derivative contracts at the reporting date after taking into consideration the existence of netting agreements and any collateral received.
 A derivative with positive value (a derivative asset) indicates existence of credit risk because the counterparty would owe us if the contract were closed.
-Alternatively, a derivative contract with negative value (a derivative liability) indicates we would owe money to the counterparty if the contract were closed.
-Generally if there is more than one derivative transaction with a single counterparty, a master netting arrangement exists with respect to derivative transactions with that counterparty to provide for aggregate net settlement.
+Alternatively, a derivative contract with negative value (a derivative value (a derivative value (a derivative asset) indicates transaction with a single counterparty, a master netting arrangement exists with respect to derivative transactions with that counterparty to provide for aggregate net settlement.

 Certain of our standardized contracts for over-the-counter derivative transactions ("ISDA Master Agreements") contain credit risk related contingent provisions related to the counterparties' credit rating.
 In some ISDA Master Agreements, if the counterparties' credit rating (or in some agreements, our assets under management) falls below a specified threshold, either a default or a termination event permitting the counterparty to terminate the ISDA Master Agreement would be triggered.
 In all agreements that provide for collateralization, various levels of collateralization of net liability positions are applicable, depending upon the credit rating of the counterparty.
-As of March 31, 2011 and December 31, 2010, we delivered \$8.9 million and \$9.3 million, respectively, of cash collateral into brokerage accounts, which is reported in cash and cash equivalents in our condensed consolidated statement of financial condition.
+As of June 30, 2011 and December 31, 2010, we delivered \$10.0 million and \$9.3 million, respectively, of cash collateral into brokerage accounts, which is reported in cash and cash equivalents in our condensed consolidated statements of financial condition.